nmshd/documentation/_docs_explore/51-backbone.md

 There are different possible cloud providers to host the backbone, the big hyperscalers or smaller ones.
 Even regional cloud providers would make sense for specific use-cases.

 The current cloud provider for the centrally hosted Enmeshed Backbone is Microsoft Azure and as thus, the landscape details (and terminology) are primarily focused on the Azure setup.
-Although there are some Azure-specific components and configurations, most of the components are cloud-provider agnostic, i.e. they will exist in other cloud providers in an equivalent form.
+Although there are Azure-specific components and configurations, most of the components used are cloud-provider agnostic, i.e. they will exist in other cloud providers in an equivalent form.

 ### Gateway